Alley Oop (song): Other versions

 Also in 1960, Dante & the Evergreens released a version that went to #15 on the Billboard Hot 100, while The Dyna-Sores released a version that went to #59 on the same chart.
 Both Dante & The Evergreens' and The Hollywood Argyles' versions were credited as number ones in Cash Box magazine's singles chart.

 The Pre-Historics released a version called "Alley Oop Cha-Cha-Cha" in 1960, with Gary Paxton (who had performed lead vocals on the Hollywood Argyles' version) and Skip Battin performing backing vocals.
 The Beach Boys recorded and released their version on their 1965 album Beach Boys' Party!
 The Kingsmen used the melody of "Alley Oop" for their song "Annie Fanny" (U.S. #47, 1965).

 A British satirical art rock/pop group, The Bonzo Dog Doo-Dah Band, recorded a version of "Alley Oop," which was released as their second single in October 1966.
 The song's composer, Dallas Frazier, released his own version on his 1966 album Elvira.
 It was also performed by Dave Van Ronk and the Hudson Dusters on their self-titled album, released in 1967.
 The British group The Tremeloes recorded a version of the song as well.
 There is a Brazilian Portuguese-language version of the song, titled "Brucutu", recorded by Roberto Carlos in 1965, with lyrics by Rossini Pinto.

 Sha Na Na did a version of the song in a prehistoric-themed sketch on their TV show.
 Actress-singer Darlene Love recorded a version of the song for the 1984 film Bachelor Party.
 George Thorogood also performed a version of this song with his band, the Destroyers, and it was on his live album that was released on February 15, 1989.
 Ray Stevens's version was on his album Gitarzan.

 The lyric "look at that caveman go" is referenced in David Bowie's "Life on Mars" from the album Hunky Dory.
-Marc Bolan's "Truck On (Tyke)" references Paxton's pronunciation of the word Dinosaur in its second verse line "I'm a space age cowboy, ride dinosaurs..."
+Marc Bolan's "Truck On (Tyke)" references Paxton's pronunciation of the word 'dinosaur' in its second verse line "I'm a space age cowboy, ride dinosaurs..."

-A variant of "Alley Oop" called "Ollie Oop" was written by Paul T. Clark and Gary S. Paxton.
-The song was a tribute to Col. Oliver North, again performed by Gary S. Paxton while Paul was part of the background singers.
-The record was released as a single and was played in some major markets, but it never quite took off.